JPMorgan U.S. Small Company continues to come with some open questions that limit its appeal.

-This strategy combines quantitative and fundamental elements to try to outperform the Russell 2000 Index.
-It’s sensible and repeatable, but not very distinctive.
-It starts with a quantitative model that screens the Russell 2000 for stocks displaying the best combination of value, quality, and momentum characteristics.
-Previously the model only looked at value and quality factors, but within the past year the team began looking at momentum, focusing on trends in short interest among several others.
-The model also includes more advanced features, such as language processing that analyzes earnings call transcripts for possible indications about quality and momentum.
+This strategy combines quantitative and fundamental elements to try to outperform the Russell 2000 Index; it is sensible and repeatable, but not very distinctive.
+It starts with a quantitative model that screens the Russell 2000 Index for stocks displaying the best combination of value, quality, and momentum characteristics.
+While it will look at some traditional metrics such as P/E for value, it also includes many advanced features such as natural language processing that analyzes earnings call transcripts for possible indications about quality and momentum.
 Ultimately, the model builds a diffuse portfolio of 350 to 500 stocks, which limits the strategy’s ability to stand out.
 Indeed, the fund's active share, a measure of portfolio differentiation from a benchmark, regularly ranks among the lowest in the small-blend Morningstar Category.

-Under Hart's leadership, performance has been decent.
-From Hart's start in November 2010 through October 2022, the fund's institutional shares returned 10.4%, slightly ahead of the Russell 2000 Index’s 9.8%.
-A recent stretch of strong performance helped these numbers, as the strategy beat the index by more than 4 percentage points over the trailing 12 months ending in October.
-The strategy’s target factors have been in favor recently, and their attractiveness will largely dictate the fund’s performance.
+Under Hart's leadership, performance has been competitive.
+From Hart's start in November 2010 through October 2023, the fund's institutional shares returned 9.0%, slightly ahead of the Russell 2000 Index’s 8.3%.
+A recent stretch of strong performance helped these numbers, as the strategy posted its best 24-month period ended in December 2022.
+During that time, the strategy outpaced the index by a cumulative 10.5 percentage points, fueled by its quality and value tilts that were in favor.